jarlef/react-validation-provider/README.md

 inside a react component that is decorated with *@validationComponent* decorator.

 ```
-import { validationComponent } from 'reaect-validation-provider';
+import { validationComponent } from 'react-validation-provider';

 @validationComponent
 export default class TextInput extends React.Component {